teddykoker/blog/_posts/2020-12-18-dataloader.md

 [`threading`](https://docs.python.org/3/library/threading.html) package;
 however, due to the Global Interpreter Lock (GIL), execution of any Python code is limited to one thread at a time, while all other threads are locked.
-To circumvent this, we can [`multiprocessing`](https://docs.python.org/3/library/multiprocessing.html), using subprocesses instead of threads.
+To circumvent this, we can use [`multiprocessing`](https://docs.python.org/3/library/multiprocessing.html), which uses subprocesses instead of threads.
 Since each subprocess has its own memory, we do not have to worry about the GIL.*

 ## Multiprocess Data Loader